 7. The Club Officers and Committees:

 The Management Committee

 The Men’s Committee

 The Ladies Committee

-There will be a management Committee which will meet a least 3 times a year and oversee matters of interest to both club and proprietors.
+There will be a management Committee which will meet at least 2 times a year and oversee matters of interest to both club and proprietors.
 Any 5 members will form a quorum and membership will consist of the following: